The Afrezza Dreamboat

 Questions Remain about Speed and Potency

 Once inhaled, the insulin level in the blood peak within 15 minutes and is mostly gone after 90 to 120 minutes as shown in Fig. 1B.
-Blood insulin levels (or pharmacokinetics) from 8u of Afrezza an be seen to rise rapidly as shown by the area under the solid black line in 1B.
+Blood insulin levels (or pharmacokinetics) from 8u of Afrezza can be seen to rise rapidly as shown by the area under the solid black line in 1B.
 Although the peak and duration of Afrezza are different from those of Humalog, the total areas under the curve appear similar suggesting that an 8u of Afrezza seems to be delivering the same amount of insulin as an 8u injection of Humalog.

 Figure 1 – Pharmacodynamics and Pharmacokinetics of Afrezza

-However, ability of 8u of Afrezza to lower the glucose (pharmacodynamics), shown as the area under the solid gray line in 1A, is not nearly as large or “potent” as that of 8u of Humalog displayed under the dotted line.
+However, the ability of 8u of Afrezza to lower the glucose (pharmacodynamics), shown as the area under the solid gray line in 1A, is not nearly as large or “potent” as that of 8u of Humalog displayed under the dotted line.
 Afrezza shows a peak action at about 60 minutes with a duration of action of around 3 hours.
 Humalog shows its usual duration of action of 5 to 6 hours.
 If Afrezza and Humalog were really equivalent, the areas under the curve in 1A would be about the same and they clearly are not.
 Because its area under the curve is so much smaller, Fig 1A suggests that 8u of Afrezza is far weaker than an equal dose of Humalog.

-Afrezza’s glucose lowering capabilities can be compared with the pharmacodynamics of another inhaled insulin from Dance Pharma shown in Fig. 2 that is not yet FDA approved.
-The glucose-lowering activity of 18 units of Dance insulin (the blue and gray lines about half way up in the figure) also appear less potent than 18 units of Humalog (the yellow lines), but Dance's inhaled insulin is much closer to Humalog’s activity than that of Afrezza in Fig. 1.
-It's duration of action is also quite similar to that of Humalog.
+Afrezza’s glucose-lowering capabilities can be compared with the pharmacodynamics of another inhaled insulin from Dance Pharma shown in Fig. 2 that is not yet FDA approved.
+The glucose-lowering activity of 18 units of Dance insulin (the blue and gray lines about halfway up in the figure) also appear less potent than 18 units of Humalog (the yellow lines), but Dance’s inhaled insulin is much closer to Humalog’s activity than that of Afrezza in Fig. 1.
+Its duration of action is also quite similar to that of Humalog.

 Figure 2 – Dance Pharma’s Inhaled Insulin

-In the product handout, the manufacturer says “it is unknown if the diminishing pharmacodynamic benefit at higher dosage of AFREZZA parallels that which is seen with subcutaneously administered insulin.”
+In the product handout, the manufacturer says “it is unknown if the diminishing pharmacodynamic benefit at a higher dosage of AFREZZA parallels that which is seen with subcutaneously administered insulin.”
 This suggests that the potency of inhaled Afrezza may not equal that of a similar dose of injected insulin.
 Its speed also comes into question in the product handout: “Despite the faster absorption of insulin (PK) from Afrezza, the onset of activity (PD) was comparable to insulin lispro” (Humalog).

-It is important to know how Afrezza works and who can use it appropriately, In head-to-head trials with Novalog, those who received Afrezza saw a reduction in their A1c levels, while those who took mealtime injections of Novolog showed a greater improvement in their A1c levels.
+It is important to know how Afrezza works and who can use it appropriately, In head-to-head trials with Novolog, those who received Afrezza saw a reduction in their A1c levels, while those who took mealtime injections of Novolog showed a greater improvement in their A1c levels.
 The FDA is requiring post-marketing studies for Afrezza.
 These include research on its pharmacokinetics and pharmacodynamics to better characterize dose responses and to determine how its action varies from day to day by a person using it.

-- Faster increase in blood insulin level
+- A faster increase in blood insulin level

 - Can be puffed right before eating rather than giving an injection 20 minutes early